What Is ACP Ammunition? The History of ACP Ammo

 If there’s one thing you’re sure to see at a gun store, it’s the letters ACP.

-For many people, it’s just a part of the gun world — like the metaphorical sainthood of John Moses Browning or people arguing over whether 9mm or .45 is better.
+For many people, it’s just a part of the gun world — like the metaphorical sainthood of John Moses Browning or people arguing over 9mm vs .45 ammo and which is better.

 But how often do we really think about what some of these things mean — or, for that matter, where they came from and the story behind them?